Engineering Materials 2 An Introduction to

 27. Design with materials 289

-the design-limiting properties of metals, ceramics, polymers and composites;
+the design-limiting properties of metals, ceramics, polymers

 design methodology